Preschool Mission Statement

 Parents should always feel welcome to come and spend time in the classroom.
 Important insights into your preschooler can be gained from time in the classroom and you are sure to have lots of fun!
 Teachers will post specific volunteer opportunities for parents.
 Volunteer opportunities begin in October.

+Substitute teachers and volunteers will always work with a teacher on staff with Concordia Lutheran Church and Preschool.
 We ask all parents to fill out a Voluntary Disclosure Form and each name is run through the National Sex Offender Public Website.

 Volunteers from the congregation and community may also be in the classroom from time to time.

 Parking is available in the Concordia Lutheran Church parking lot across the street from the preschool building.
 Parking permits will be given to each preschool family.
 Parking on the street is not allowed.
 When crossing the street to the preschool building, please use the crosswalk and hold your child’s hand.